flinkis/Youtube-loader-scripts/README.md

 # Youtubeloader scripts

-Two small scripts for loading and reponding to youtube videos
+Two small scripts for loading and responding to youtube videos